The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at

-Each population, star-forming or quiescent, is then split in a number of non-overlapping stellar mass sub-samples (see Table \ref{tab:gama:data}).
-As stellar mass correlates with X-ray luminosity \citep{anderson15}, to obtain a similar signal to noise from the various sub-samples, fewer galaxies are needed at higher mass than at lower mass.
-So, we create sub-samples of $\sim$2000 at the low mass end, then 1000, 400 and finally 50 galaxies at the high mass end.
-Table \ref{tab:gama:data} details the exact number of galaxies present in each sub-class.
-There, we also report the mean redshift and mean stellar mass for each sub-sample defined in this way.
+Each population, star-forming or quiescent, is then split in a number of nonoverlapping stellar mass subsamples (see Table \ref{tab:gama:data}).
+As stellar mass should correlate with X-ray luminosity \citep{anderson15}, in order to obtain a similar S/N from the various subsamples, fewer galaxies are needed at higher mass than at lower mass.
+We therefore create subsamples of $\sim$2000 at the low-mass end, then 1000, 400, and finally 50 galaxies at the high-mass end.
+Table \ref{tab:gama:data} details the exact number of galaxies present in each subclass.
+There, we also report the mean redshift and mean stellar mass for each subsample defined in this way.